 - Other Minor and Rare Complications: loss of nipple sensation, skin discoloration, scarring, asymmetrical breasts or nipples.

-Patients can minimize these risks by choosing an experienced surgeon to perform their procedure and by strictly adhering to our instructions before and after surgery.
+Patients can minimize these risks by choosing one of our experienced surgeons to perform their procedure and by strictly adhering to our instructions before and after surgery.

 15. Which drugs or medications may be associated with gynecomastia?